MOLAorg/mola/README.md

 See this package page [in the documentation](https://docs.mola-slam.org/latest/modules.html).

 ## License
 This package is released under the GNU GPL v3 license.
+Other options available upon request.